w3f/polkadot-wiki/docs/learn-launch.md

 - Nested or heirarchical Relay Chains, where Relay Chains could be connected through parachains.
 - Support for three tiers of parachains, each working in parallel to one another.
 - A Verifiable Delay Function (VDF) inside the protocol.

+With the release of Polkadot 1.0, researchers have begun research for the next version of the Polkadot network.
+With many questions yet to be answered, as of now, some big areas of research will be in:

+- Zero Knowledge
+- Economics and Networking: how will scalability work in Polkadot 2.0?
+- Horizontal vs. vertical scalability: What is the breaking point of the maximum number of parachains buit with horizontal scalability?
+- Nested Relay Chain: can multiple Relay Chain's exist connected thru parachains?
+How many tiers of Relay Chains can be nested?
+How will validators work together to validate blocks on various Relay Chains?